Pel Mel

 Pel Mel (also styled as pel mel) were an Australian rock band, which formed in Newcastle in June 1979.
 They issued two studio albums, Out of Reason (1982) and Persuasion (1983).
 They toured until the end of 1984 and disbanded in the following year.
 They reformed in 2012 as Pel Mel Organisation to play occasional shows; they have released a compilation and a live album in 2016.
+In 2023 the band released Late, Late Show, a collection of six songs recorded in 1985.

 History

 Pel Mel formed in Newcastle, New South Wales in June 1979 with the line-up of Graeme Dunne on guitar and lead vocals, Glenn Hill on bass guitar, Judy "Jude" McGee on saxophone and clarinet (later also on synthesiser and co-lead vocals), her sister, Jane McGee on guitar, Nigel Savage on saxophone and Dave Weston on drums.
 Australian musicologist, Ian McFarlane, described how their, "Early influences included UK bands like the Cure, Wire, Joy Division, the Fall and Gang of Four, although [they] always mixed the avant-garde with a deceptively simple blend of bright dance beats and catchy new wave pop.
 With its idiosyncratic sound and style, [the group] made little headway on the hard rock-besotted Newcastle pub circuit."

 In early 1980 Savage left and late that year, Lindsay O'Meara (ex-Voigt/465, Crime and the City Solution) replaced Hill on bass guitar.
 The group relocated to Sydney in February of that year.
 Pel Mel's first single, "No Word from China", was originally recorded at the Double Jay, radio station studio and was released on the band's own label, Primate Records, in January 1981.
 McFarlane observed, "[it] won instant favour among discerning critics and new wave fans."
 The Canberra Times' correspondent felt, "[it] has one of the catchiest melodies and one of the most haunting female voices I've heard for yonks.
 Just try to stop humming the chorus after you've heard it a few times; an amazing first release from a young band full of promise.
 The only short comings are in the production."

 Jane McGee left the group in February 1981 and Craig Robertson replaced O'Meara on bass guitar late that year.
 The band performed their single on the national TV pop music show, Countdown.
 The track was subsequently re-mastered and re-released through GAP Records in June.
 Debbie Muir of The Canberra Times, described how, "The original pressing suffered from the inevitable effects of bringing out a disc on the cheap, but the song was a classic... a new pressing which has given heaps more oomph to the record, making it worth buying and listening to."
 During 1981 Judy and Jane McGee, Dunne and Weston formed a side project, the Limp, which issued a single, "Marked Man", in that year.
 That group's membership included another McGee sibling, Tim on synthesiser.